awsdocs/aws-config-developer-guide/doc_source/ec2-volume-inuse-check.md

 **Parameters:**

- deleteOnTermination
+ deleteOnTermination \(Optional\)
 EBS volumes are marked for deletion when an instance is terminated\.
+Possible values: True or False \(other input values are marked as non\-compliant\)\.

 ## AWS CloudFormation template<a name="w24aac11c29c17d147c15"></a>